olliejday/rl-algorithms/run/README.md

 For each algorithm we have a template for training, running and plotting interface.

+All examples are OpenAI Gym environments, but some included are Roboschool environments which requires installing too.

 ## Training

 Train model by setting up a training function as seen in examples in `run/<algorithm>/train.py`.
 You need to